utkarsh2811/docs-dev/source/includes/_sources.md

 # Sources

 Intempt Source represents integration of Intempt with one of supported platforms (Shopify, HubSpot, Magento, POS system, etc.) or client's website/mobile app.
+You can find all the sources listed at `https://app.intempt.com` under `Customer Data Platform` -> `Sources`.
+Sources can be picked from below listed categories:

+1. Intempt Web Tracker - for tracking all data flowing through your website.
+2. API Source - api is just api you define what you send then you send it.
+3. iOS App - for tracking all data flowing through your iOS Application.

 ## Get All Sources